ethereum/ethereum-org/views/content/token.md

 For that to happen, you need a central controller of currency.
 This could be a simple account, but could also be a contract and therefore the decision on creating more tokens will depend on the contract: if it's a democratic organization that can be up to vote, or maybe it can be just a way to limit the power of the token owner.

 In order to do that we'll learn a very useful property of contracts: **inheritance**.
 Inheritance allows a contract to acquire properties of a parent contract, without having to redefine all of them.
 This makes the code cleaner and easier to reuse.
-Add this code to the first line of your code, **before contract myToken {**.
+Add this code to the first line of your code, **before contract MyToken {**.

     contract owned {
         address public owner;